Part II

 Methods commonly used to prevent and control infectious diseases (also, called, communicable diseases)

-The following section will cover the essential methods used commonly to prevent an infectious disease, it starts with the use of vaccines, sanitation, isolation, quarantine and additional measures that had been used for centuries but that are becoming relevant these days with the COVID19 pandemic.
-In addition, there are three key factors that are considered essential, 1) Remove, eliminate, or contain the cause or source of infection, 2) Disrupt and block the of disease transmission, and 3) Protect the susceptible population against infection and disease.
-In this context, and additional set of recommendations are also prescribed, and discussed in the following paragraphs:
+The following section will cover the essential methods used commonly to prevent an infectious disease, it starts with the use of vaccines, sanitation, isolation, quarantine, and additional measures that have been used for centuries but are becoming relevant these days with the COVID-19 pandemic.
+In addition, there are three key factors that are considered essential, 1) Remove, eliminate, or contain the cause or source of infection, 2) Disrupt and block the chain of disease transmission, and 3) Protect the susceptible population against infection and disease.
+In this context, an additional set of recommendations is also prescribed, and discussed in the following paragraphs:

 Vaccines (also, called, Immunizations)

-In the history of medicine and public health (including, epidemiology), vaccines have been considered the major weapons of defense especially on the prevention of infectious diseases, especially those common childhood infectious diseases.[23]
-See below a list of common vaccines that are available:
+In the history of medicine and public health (including, epidemiology), vaccines have been considered the major weapons of defense, especially in the prevention of infectious diseases, especially those common childhood infectious diseases.
+[24] See below a list of common vaccines that are available:

 Image prepared by Giovanni Antunez, Licensed CC BY 4.0 |